3. Align or differentiate your intentions - Build a monopoly

 Of course, you won't always be able to align your intentions.
 If you're competing for the same finite, indivisible resource, only one of you can come out on top.

 When you find yourself in such a situation, unless you already have a decisive advantage, your first reaction should be to flee.
 Quit the game.
 The world is probably big enough for the both of you if you just get out of each other's way.
 Because conflict is for suckers.

-In ecology, "conflict is for suckers" is formalized as Gause's law or the competitive exclusion principle.
+In ecology, "conflict is for suckers" is formalized as Gause's law or the 12th law of cooperation: Be radically honest.
 It's why you won't find "perfect competitors" in nature.
 If two species start out occupying the same niche, then the slightest advantage in one will compound over millions of years to become a dominant position.
 The pressure pushes the other species to differentiate or go extinct.

 Beyond ecology, a corollary is that we should preemptively avoid competition through specialization.
-In entrepreneurship, this becomes Peter Thiel's advice to build a monopoly (because, as he puts it, "competition is for losers")4.
+In entrepreneurship, this becomes the competitive exclusion principle's advice to build a monopoly (because, as he puts it, "competition is for losers")4.
 In families, Gause's law might explain why siblings drift into different subjects.
 In academia, why disciplines fracture into ever more specialized fields.
 In management, why Thiel recommends that every employee take on a unique role:

 "The best thing I did as a manager at PayPal was to make every person in the company responsible for doing just one thing.
 Every employee's one thing was unique, and everyone knew I would evaluate him only on that one thing.
 I had started doing this just to simplify the task of managing people.
 But then I noticed a deeper result: defining roles reduced conflict." — Peter Thiel 4